science-enthusiast/TRN-MRF/README.md

 2. Input name

-It can be the name of the hdf5 or uai file or the input image (as a txt file) for code based input.
+It can be the name of the hdf5 file or the uai file or the input image (as a txt file for code based input).

 e.g., Input name = graph_match_1.h5